DominiqueMakowski/teaching/improvements.md

 # Bayesian

+- Make R refresher either a full 2 hours / an online video pre-course
-Part on OLS vs. MLE very confusing.
+- Part on OLS vs. MLE very confusing.
 Introduce OLS directly using formulas, make example for correlation / regression.
 Mention sigma, and only after present MLE idea and what this sigma represents.
-- Add Misuse of Bayes Factors: https://journals.sagepub.com/doi/epub/10.1177/25152459231213371
+- Assignment: Make TAP 1 in-person (during week 6) + final TAP at the end